If you notice your Mac’s battery draining faster after updating to macOS Mojave or above, you’re not alone.

 In other words, hibernatemode 25 is hibernation for any portable Mac device made after the year 2005.
 Mac notebooks made before 2005 use hibernate as the default option, while Macs made after use Safe Sleep.
 On post-2005 Mac notebooks, hibernatemode 25 is an extra option.

-That being said, it can help if you’re experiencing significant battery drain during sleep after updating to macOS Mojave.
+That being said, it can help if you’re experiencing a significant battery drain during sleep after updating your macOS.

 Make sure to back up your Mac/MacBook before using the terminal commands below.